In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 Max Load: The maximum recommended load for the Mariposa is 35 pounds, 5 pounds less than the Catalyst.

-Horizontal Bear Can: Some small bear cans will fit horizontally, but most (like the BV500) will not.
+Horizontal Bear Can: Some small bear cans will fit the Mariposa horizontally, but most (like the BV500) will not.